olebole/irafdoc/doc/dataio.export.rst

   </pre>
   <p>
-  where the <tt>"aips0"</tt> is one of the builtin colormaps and the brightness and contrast arguments are those from the ximtool display.
+  where the <span style="font-family: monospace;">"aips0"</span> is one of the builtin colormaps and the brightness and contrast arguments are those from the ximtool display.
 Similarly, the expression
   </p>